 It gives investors a clearer picture of the overall market outlook on a particular stock.
 Therefore the short interest is a proxy for market sentiment.
-When investors have a negative view over a specific company, they might short the stock.
-Therefore,it is usually a good way what the market view is on a particular stock.
+When investors have a negative view of a specific company, they might short the stock.
+Therefore, it is usually a good way what the market view is on a particular stock.

 If short interest is extremely high, it indicates that investors are extremely pessimistic (potentially overly pessimistic).
 However, significant changes in short interest also serve as warning flags since they indicate that investors are becoming more bearish or optimistic about a company’s future outlook

 - It measures the number of shares of a company that are currently being sold short and have not been covered.

 - While it is frequently expressed as a number, it is more informative when expressed as a percentage, either of the float or the shares outstanding.

 - It is a sentiment indicator: a rise in short interest frequently indicates that investors have grown more bearish.
 In contrast, a reduction in short interest indicates that investors have become more bullish.

 - Stocks with a high level of short interest may be considered a bullish indicator by contrarians expecting a short squeeze